eleanorfrajka/AMOCatlas/docs/source/developers/git_beginners_guide.md

-# Collaborating with git: Basic workflow
+# Git for Beginners: Workflow Guide

 See also, the description of actions in https://github.com/eleanorfrajka/template-project/pull/1.